 The new selected term will be added to the table where you can assign the corresponding score.
 (You must assign a score other than 0.)

-The icons in the upper right corner provide several additional options:
+The icons in the upper right corner of the section provide several additional options.

 Table - The table icon changes the display to an Excel-like table.
 Click on the icon a second time to change the display back to the original format.

-Rank By - Toggle between different ranking algorithms by algorithm name in the header.
+Rank By - Toggle between different ranking algorithms.
 The available options are SymplurRank and Score.

 Export Positive Tweets as CSV - Download the Positive Tweets (left column) into an Excel table file.